dictation-toolbox/dragonfly/CONTRIBUTING.rst

 Documentation changes
 ---------------------

-There are parts of dragonfly that are undocumented as well as, undoubtedly, documented functionality which is poorly explained, out of date or incorrect.
+There are parts of Dragonfly that are undocumented as well as, undoubtedly, documented functionality which is poorly explained, out of date or incorrect.
 If you notice problems with the documentation, you can open a new issue in the `issue tracker`_.